 2. Gauge their personality fit

-Personality is also key.
-While there must be a reasonable level of technical skill, it’s the soft skills — interpersonal skills, communication skills, thought processes and emotional intelligence — that can really make or break your decisions.
-Hiring a relative whose behavior and values just aren’t there means your are at risk of eroding your brand and destroying company morale.
+Personality is key when bringing someone into your business.
+Luckily, you’re at an advantage here because you already know your friend or family member closely.
+While there must be a reasonable level of technical skill, it’s the soft skills – interpersonal skills, communication skills, thought processes and emotional intelligence – that can really make or break your hiring decisions.
+Hiring a relative whose behavior and values just aren’t there means you are at risk of eroding your brand and destroying company morale.
 This is one step of the hiring process in which working with a relative works to your advantage.
-You know this person better than the other candidates and can make a more accurate assessment whether or not his or her personality will bring positive energy to the overall workflow — or create internal distress.
+You know this person better than the other candidates and can make a more accurate assessment as to whether or not his or her personality will bring positive energy to the overall workflow or create internal distress.

 3. Examine core values

-Core values are what a company stands for.
-So much more than just words and phrases, it is your company’s creed and culture and what every employee — including those you are related to — should embody.
-Before hiring a relative, be clear as to what your core values are and what will be expected of him.
+Core values are what a company stands for, and are derived from your brand’s ultimate purpose.
+So much more than just words and phrases, it is your company’s creed and culture and what every employee – including those you are related to – should embody.
+Before hiring a relative, be clear as to what your core values are and what will be expected of him or her.
 The smaller your organization, the more important it is that you define how these core values should be manifested for that particular position.

 4. Know the law

 The legal concerns surrounding nepotism are few, but that doesn’t mean you should gloss over them.
-While nothing explicitly prohibits you from hiring a relative, you may be crossing the line if you advertise a job opening, then proceed to offer the position to a family member who is less qualified than say, a female or minority candidate.
-This can conflict with Title VII or state discrimination laws, no matter what your intention was.
-When hiring a relative, is also illegal not to disclose any potential conflict of interest to shareholders.
+While nothing explicitly prohibits you from hiring a relative, you may be crossing the line if you advertise a job opening, then proceed to offer the position to a family member who is less qualified than a candidate who’s applying through more traditional means.
+When hiring a relative, it is also illegal not to disclose any potential conflict of interest to shareholders.
 Failure to make that information known could violate Sarbanes-Oxley.

 5. Keep your standards high

-When it comes to hiring family members, the stars don’t have to align for it to be a good decision, but caution and consideration are critical.
+When it comes to hiring family members, the stars don’t have to align perfectly for it to be the most viable option, but caution and consideration are critical.
 And beyond the hiring process, relatives should be encouraged to hold one another accountable, so that the standards and expectations you set are not just met, but exceeded.
-This promotes a more collaborative effort where family members feel supported by one another, and can ultimately become more invested in the business.
+This promotes a more collaborative effort where family members feel supported by one another, and can ultimately become more invested in your business.
 And in turn, this can create a ripple effect throughout the company, as higher performance becomes the new status quo.